vswarte/waygate-server/README.md

 execute and there's still a bit to go.
 Without these people this project would've remained on my disk forever.

- - Tremwil for implementing the serde wire (de)serializer and writing tools to hook the games serialization layer and typemaps.
+ - Tremwil for implementing the serde wire (de)serializer and writing tools to hook the games serialization layer and generating typemaps from said hooks.
  - LukeYui for answering my dumb questions
  - ClayAmore for testing and support on the motivational end
  - Steelovsky for testing